Let’s talk about the wave of dystopian fiction in the 2010s today.

 At the end, where it came from, where it went, we can only guess.
 All that I am sure of is that for the greater part of a decade, young adult fiction was ruled by stories of the world ending, and it developed values and moral systems in the adults of today.
 I don’t see it coming back soon, you know, what with all of us pretty much living through our own apocalypse plot in 2020(I’m pretty sure anyone who has ever wished to be able to live in one of these books, no judgment, has some regrets now) but I think we should prepare ourselves for there being future apocalypse fiction inspired from 2020.
 I’ve always wondered, and I’m sure more people have, what I’d do if there was an apocalypse and the answer is unsurprising as well as humbling: nothing, just sit at home and live life as normally as I possibly could.
 Oh well.
 Not all of us can be 16-year-olds navigating romance and saving the world from doom at the same time.

-THIS POST’S QUESTION: Have you ever been to Disneyland?
-How was your first Disneyland experience as an adult or otherwise?
+THIS POST’S QUESTION: What was your favorite Dystopian fiction from the 2010s?
 Comment below with what you think about it,I’d love to hear from you!